kubernetes/community/contributors/guide/owners.md

 The above keys constitute a *simple OWNERS configuration*.

 All users are expected to be assignable.
-In GitHub terms, this means they are either collaborators of the repo, or members of the organization to which the repo belongs.
+In GitHub terms, this means they must be members of the organization to which the repo belongs.

 A typical OWNERS file looks like: